onebeyond/12-factor-app-pills/README.md

 # 12-factor-app-pills

-Pills to review the methodology for building software-as-a-service apps
+Pills based on the 12-factor app methodology for building software-as-a-service apps.